Industry Expertise · May 22, 2024

 But implementing an EHR comes with significant costs.
 These include not only the upfront investment in the technology but also the time spent training your staff so they can use the software to its full potential.
 With a smart strategy for financing and implementation, your practice can quickly start seeing the benefits of electronic health records through increased efficiency and better patient care.

-The value of EHRs
+The benefits of EHRs

 EHRs can reduce filing, storage and transcription costs.
-They can even lead to fewer medical errors.
-A digital approach to managing patient records could also mean less manual work for your office staff and fewer hours spent managing paper-based processes.
-An EHR integrates patient booking with progress notes and details about the healthcare services you provided, all of which leads to more accurate medical coding and billing.
+A digital approach to managing patient records could also mean less manual work for your office staff and fewer hours spent managing paper-based processes, giving your staff time to focus on more important tasks.

 Financing the investment